daanjo3/torn-api-client/README.md

 ## Contributing
 1. Get your API key from the [Torn website](https://www.torn.com/preferences.php#tab=api).
-2. After running `yarn build` you can use the scripts in the `scripts/` directory.
+2. After running `yarn install` and `yarn build` you can use the scripts in the `scripts/` directory.

     For your testing convenience it is advisable to set your API key as environment variable called `TORN_API_KEY`.
 The scripts will use this to fill in the key when creating the client.